 According to the Minister, cooperation with InnoEnergy includes promoting the research and industrial development of the most promising energy technologies and innovation incubators, distributed energy generation development, and digital solution application in the field of energy as well as exports of Lithuanian energy-related products and competencies.

-KIC InnoEnergy was established by European entities and organizations, and the European Institute of Innovation and Technology (EIT) as an operational arm of the European Commission.
+InnoEnergy was established by European entities and organisations, and the European Institute of Innovation and Technology (EIT) as an operational arm of the European Commission.
 Its goal is to promote innovation and build community in areas such as energy efficiency, smart buildings and cities, energy storage and renewable energy sources.